IniasP/youtube-dl/README.md

                                          url,ffmpeg,httpie,wget
     --external-downloader-args ARGS      Give these arguments to the external downloader
-    --ffmpeg-out-override ARGS           Give these arguments to the ffmpeg instead of `-c copy`
+    --ffmpeg-out-override ARGS           Give these arguments to ffmpeg after the input instead of `-c copy`

 ## Filesystem Options:
     -a, --batch-file FILE                File containing URLs to download ('-'